Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 ![Cuis Window](LayoutTour/Cuis-008.png)

 Let's move the LayoutEditor a bit to the right to see what is going on.
-Also, click on the "push pin" in the lable area at the end of the name of the Morph who's Layout we are editing.
+Also, click on the "push pin" in the label area at the end of the name of the Morph whose Layout we are editing.

 If you don't click on the push-pin to keep the edit panel around, it will disappear when you click on either the Update or Cancel buttons.